superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Task Breakdown.md

   • Visit-"Property Renter" (Relation)\
   • Visit-Broker (Relation)\
 - Establish a working connection between the database and the web application.\
-(Team member working on this: Giancarlo Biasiucci)
+(Team member working on these tasks: Giancarlo Biasiucci)

 ## Front-end:
 - Create wireframes or low-fidelity sketches to outline the website's layout and structure